You are currently viewing posts that were tagged ipod.

 Wow, they never cease to amaze.
 Not a month after they released the amazing looking nano, they take the next step towards media convergance and release the often rumored Video iPod.
 The real challenge becomes how interested and engaging this will be with consumers.
 I think the popularity of the iPod is a direct function of the fact that with music/audio, you can be doing other things while you are listening.
 With video, you need to be fully attentive to the content.

 But even if you don’t download a single video, the bigger screen, the larger amount of disc space, and the increased battery life are reasons alone to seriously consider an upgrade.
-My iPod is now closing in on 1.5 years old, and while its still serving me quite well, I am starting to get a little bit of iPod envy.
+My iPod is now closing in on 1.5 years old, and while it is still serving me quite well, I am starting to get a little bit of iPod envy.

 This is Why I Love Apple